txt/fse16/doc/syllabus.md

 ### Attendance

 Attendance is extremely important for your learning experience in this class.
 Once you reach three unexcused absences, each additional absence will reduce your attendance grade by 10%.

+Except for officially allowed reasons, your presence in the class if required from day one.
+Late-comers will have to work in their own solo groups (to avoid disruptions to existing groups).

+Note that absences for weddings (your own, or someone else's, is not an offically allowed reason).

 Exceptions: this subject  will support students who are absent for any of the following officially allowed reasons: